top of page

 What role do you believe demographics and culture competencies play in driving inclusive recruitment practices?
 How are you centering community in your recruitment efforts?

-Check out MENTOR New York’s Amplify Equity Kit to explore solutions to implementing racially inclusive practices—and cultivating culturally competent employees and organizations that foster joy and belonging.
+Check out MENTOR New York’s Amplify Equity Kit to explore how to implement racially inclusive practices and ensure you have culturally competent mentors and employees.

 Prospective Mentors